juststrings/Haulage-Analysis/readme.md

     - Aquilla Status
     - Status(Availability)
     - Depot Location
-- Truck List: This icludes more than 7 columns:
+- Truck List: This includes more than 7 columns:
     - Truck No
     - Product Type
     - Capacity